 The book presents real-world examples that help readers better understand the nature of public criminological work, as well as the structural and institutional barriers and enablers of engaging wider audiences.
-Authors address policies around crime and crime control, media landscapes, and changing political dynamics.
+Contributors address policies around crime and crime control, media landscapes, and changing political dynamics.
 In examining attempts to bridge the gaps between scholarship, activism, and outreach, the essays featured here capture important tensions related to inequality and social difference, including the ways in which criminology can be complicit in perpetuating inequitable practices and structures, and how public criminology aims—but sometimes fails—to address them.

 Foreword.
 The State of Public Criminology: Progress and Challenges

 1. Everything Still to Play for: Revisiting "Public Criminologies: Diverse Perspectives on Academia and Policy"

 2. Re-Thinking Public Criminology: Politics, Paradoxes, and Challenges

 3. Where is the Public in Public Criminology?
 Towards a Participatory Public Criminology

 4. The Challenge of Transformative Justice: Insurgent Knowledge and Public Criminology